CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.8 Storage Solutions.md

 * Integration into existing processes.
 #### SYS.1.8.A8 Selecting a suitable storage solution [Information Security Officer (ISB), IT Leader]

 The technical basics of different storage solutions SHOULD be examined in detail and their effects on the possible use in the institution should be examined.
 The possibilities and limits of the different types of storage systems SHOULD be presented transparently to the responsible persons of the institution.
 The decision criteria for a storage solution SHOULD be documented comprehensibly.
-Similarly, the decision for the selection of a storage solution should be documented comprehensible.
+Likewise, the decision to select a storage solution SHOULD be documented comprehensible.

 #### SYS.1.8.A9 Selection of vendors for a storage solution [Information Security Officer (ISB), IT Leader]